Songhai people: Arma Pashalik of Timbuktu

-Following the Moroccan army's triumph at Battle of Tondibi and the subsequent capture of Gao, Timbuktu, and Djenné, the Pashalik of Timbuktu was established, designating Timbuktu as its capital.
-Commencing in 1618, the Pasha, initially appointed by the Sultan of Morocco, transitioned to being elected by the Arma.
+Following the Saadians army's triumph at Battle of Tondibi and the subsequent capture of Gao, Timbuktu, and Djenné, the Pashalik of Timbuktu was established, designating Timbuktu as its capital.
+Commencing in 1618, the Pasha, initially appointed by the Saadi Sultan, transitioned to being elected by the Arma.

-Despite governing the Pashalik as an independent republic, the Armas continued to acknowledge Moroccan sultans as their leaders.
-During the civil war following Ahmad al-Mansur's death in Morocco, the Pashalik supported the legitimate Sultan, Zidan al-Nasir, and by 1670, they pledged allegiance to the Alaouite sultans. and in 1670 they recognized the Alaouites and pledged allegiance.
+Despite governing the Pashalik as an independent republic, the Armas continued to acknowledge Saadian sultans as their leaders.
+During the civil war following Ahmad al-Mansur's death, the Pashalik supported the legitimate Sultan, Zidan al-Nasir, and by 1670, they pledged allegiance to the Alaouite sultans. and in 1670, they recognized the Alaouites and pledged allegiance.

-However, this allegiance was short-lived.
-By the early eighteenth century, the Pashalik revoked Moroccan suzerainty.
+This allegiance was short-lived.
+By the early eighteenth century, the Pashalik revoked Saadian suzerainty.
 Local traditions attribute this event to Gurdu, a learned scholar believed to have supernatural powers.
-According to tradition, Gurdu halted slavery by sending his youngest student to sign a document, prohibiting the yearly exchange of slaves from Timbuktu.
+According to tradition, Gurdu halted slavery by sending his youngest student to sign a document, prohibiting the annual exchange of slaves from Timbuktu.

-By the mid-eighteenth century, the pashalik was in decline.
+By the mid-eighteenth century, the pashalik was declining.
 Around 1770, the Tuareg seized Gao, and in 1787, they entered Timbuktu, establishing the Pashalik as their tributary.